Sofer v SwissIndependent Trustees: Is it a loan or is it a distribution?

 - the trustees have considered the interests of other beneficiaries when making a loan.

 Loans are often used by trustees as a tax efficient method for beneficiaries to receive benefits from a trust, but it should be borne in mind that there is an inherent risk in making open-ended, unsecured and interest-free loans without an intention to ever be repaid.
-Trustees should consider the interests of all beneficiaries when making loans, even to a beneficiary, as this could be determinative of whether a court (with the benefit of hindsight) considers there to have been a dishonest breach by the trustees.
+Trustees should consider the interests of all the beneficiaries when making loans, even when the loan is to a beneficiary, as this could be determinative of whether a court (with the benefit of hindsight) considers there to have been a dishonest breach of duty by the trustees.